Jupiter Was Slammed By Something So Big, Astronomers Saw It From Earth

 SkyAndTelescope writer Bob King posits that the impact of the more recent event on Jupiter is likely about the size of the planet Earth.
 That’s not to say that the object that struck Jupiter is Earth-sized, just that the size of the flash is about the size of the Earth.
 For reference, the Earth is tiny when compared to Jupiter.

-If the event that Chappel captured is confirmed to have been an asteroid strike on Jupiter, it would be the seventh recorded such event since Shoemaker-Levy 9 struck it.
+If the event that Chappel captured is confirmed to have been an asteroid strike on Jupiter, it would be the seventh recorded event since Shoemaker-Levy 9 struck the gas giant.